 What this means is choosing the right installer is just as important as choosing the right flat roof membrane.
 Consult with a roofing professional with expertise and experience in applying all three types of membranes.
-This ensures you’ll not only make the right choice in a system type, but also have the best chance of a quality installation.
+This ensures you’ll not only make the right choice in a system type but also have the best chance of a quality installation.

 Maintaining a flat roof is an important factor in determining how long the membrane will last.
 Making sure there’s proper draining is the most important thing you can do.
 If flat roof slop ponding occurs, eventually this will seep through and cause costly damage to the surface underneath.
 Often this damage isn’t detected until rot and mold are present.

-Checking the seams, flashings, and all around the rooftop penetrations, periodically and after rain storms should be done.
+Checking the seams, flashings, and all around the rooftop penetrations, periodically and after rainstorms should be done.
 Detecting any damage or worn areas before there’s water leakage will increase the longevity of the membrane and save any costly damage to the foundation of the building underneath.

 A typical commercial flat roof membrane should last on average 20-25 years before needing to be replaced.
-On the shorter end it could need replacing in 10 years, and on the longer end it could last even 50 or more years.
+On the shorter end it could need replacing in 10 years, and on the longer end, it could last even 50 or more years.
 This depends on the climate, quality of the installation, type of membrane, maintenance, and roof penetration.

 Whichever type of flat roof membrane you’re dealing with, RoofSlope can help you maintain it properly with our innovative product.
-RoofSlope product is a cost-effective solution for correcting inadequate drainage without compromising the integrity of the existing membrane system.
+The RoofSlope product is a cost-effective solution for correcting inadequate drainage without compromising the integrity of the existing membrane system.
 Apply RoofSlope to areas of your flat roof where water is ponding.

-Our patented product is UV stable, durable (6,000 PSI), cures in 24 hours, applies in one coat, and bonds over multiple substrates.
+Our patented product is UV stable, durable (6,000 PSI), cures in 24 hours, apply in one coat, and bonds over multiple substrates.
 Roofing contractors and commercial building owners can increase the longevity and effectiveness of their flat roof membranes with RoofSlope.
 To learn more please contact us today.